Nanda nursing diagnosis for diabetes mellitus

 How is glycemic control achieved in diabetes management?

-To control blood sugar, patients monitor it regularly.
+To control blood sugar levels, patients should monitor them regularly.
 They use devices like continuous glucose monitors and check A1C levels.
-Treatment includes insulin, oral medications, diet, and exercise.
+Treatment includes insulin, oral medications, a balanced diet, and regular exercise.

 What are the key components of diabetic medication management?

-Managing diabetes with medication involves insulin and oral drugs.
-Insulin comes in different types, each lasting a different amount of time.
+Managing diabetes with medication involves the use of both insulin and oral medications.
+Insulin comes in different types, each with a varying duration of action.

 How can diabetic complications be prevented?